 Australia’s mining and energy blue chips, BHP, Rio Tinto, and Woodside Energy, remain crucial drivers of export income.
 The focus has shifted from coal toward copper and lithium, which are essential for renewable energy and electric vehicles.

 BHP, for instance, has pivoted heavily toward copper and potash, positioning itself for decades of demand linked to clean energy infrastructure.
 While commodity prices can swing, the long-term trend toward electrification supports steady revenue growth in this sector.
-Investors who tolerate volatility often find these resource giants among the most rewarding blue chips (link from: ASX Resources Stocks page).
+Investors who tolerate volatility often find these resource giants among the most rewarding blue chips .

 Healthcare is one of the few sectors where Australian companies truly compete on a global scale.
 CSL Limited, ResMed, and Cochlear dominate markets in biotech, sleep therapy, and medical devices.
 ResMed benefits from an aging global population and rising sleep disorder awareness.
 Healthcare remains a growth engine, defensive in downturns yet innovative enough to deliver capital appreciation.
 It’s the sweet spot between stability and scalability.